logo_HGF.jpg (7673 bytes)

 bosch_V_cd_EWP.jpg (62441 bytes)

-It is not complete plain sailing however, as there are some important differences between the two pumps.
+The original pump, as supplied in 2003 was not quite the same as the pump specified by Lotus.
 Whilst both pumps work on 12volts over a similar current range, and work at the same peak pressure (10kPa, or 0.1bar), maximal flow characteristics show that the Bosch is capable of pumping 20L/min against the Davies Craig EBP's 13L/min.

-Water pump logic - as used on the Lotus pump - is shown below...
+Water pump logic, and general cooling strategies - as used by Lotus on their K-series VHPD-powered cars - is shown below...

 EWP_Lotus_notes.gif (152534 bytes)